Deep Dive: Frank and Me

 If anything, I'm somewhat more enamored of architect David K. Burton.
 I'd sent my architect a link to a website featuring the house he built for himself in California as an example of the design aesthetics I liked, both inside and out.
 But while my architect did his best to capture some of Burton's tone in the one aspect of the house I gave him free rein over—the roof—in the end it didn't work.
 Ultimately my architect's blueprints only served to get me the permits I needed, although this is not meant as a slight against him in any way; it's simply how things worked out.

-So, bottom line, my home is well and truly mine in every respect.
-I think of it as my own personal Fallingwater.
-Granted, there's no water—and there couldn't be anyway: today, you're not allowed to build a house within three hundred feet of a waterway in New Jersey.
+So, bottom line, my home is well and truly mine in every respect, with my own stylistic touches.
+I think of it sort of as my own personal Fallingwater—with no water (aside from some puddles in a ditch along the property line).
+Plus, today you're not allowed to build a house within three hundred feet of a waterway in New Jersey.
 Am I envious of FLW's iconic house?
 You bet!
-But given the DEP's political and bureaucratic state—not to mention their frightening level of power—I'm relieved not to have them breathing down my neck; it was enough of a nerve-wracking pain in the butt just having some wetlands on one corner of my property.
+But given the DEP's political and bureaucratic state—not to mention their frightening level of power—I'm relieved not to have them breathing down my neck; it was a costly pain in the butt just having some wetlands on one corner of my property.

-One of the most frequent remarks I've received regarding my design has to do with the bedroom being part of the living room (and dining room and kitchen).
-Here's the deal: the house could only be just so wide, and since the whole point of building it there was to enjoy The View, I had to consolidate everything into a single space.
-So I'm often faced with furrowed brows and questions:
+The most frequent remarks I've received regarding my design have had to do with the bedroom being part of the living room (and dining room and kitchen).
+I'm often faced with furrowed brows and these FAQs:

 But, having the bed in the living room?
 I'm a neatnick: my bed gets made every morning, so guests wouldn't be confronted by a bedroomy mess.
-Plus, with such a small living room, the bed (along with a pile of pillows) can serve as an additional makeshift sofa, albeit in a kind of groovy sixties fashion.
+Plus, with such a small living room, the bed—along with a pile of extra pillows—can serve as an additional makeshift sofa, albeit in a kind of groovy sixties fashion.